brav0charlie/graylog-vyos/README.md

 ⚠️ **IMPORTANT NOTE!** If you choose to skip this feature, you'll need to disable this rule.
 Head to your System menu, then choose Pipelines.
 Click the little **edit** button on VyOS Firewall Messages, then click the **Edit** button under the **Stage 1** section.
 Click the **Remove** button to the right of *GeoIP Lookup: src_ip*.
 Click Save, and you're good to go.

 ## Installation Notes
+To install the content pack, log into Graylog, then navigate to the System menu, then Content Packs.
+Click Upload, then using the file finder, locate the .json file and click Upload.

 After installing the content pack, if you notice that your pipeline isn't Geocoding source addresses, or it appears that the firewall rule_action contains "R", "D", and "A" instead of Reject, Drop, or Accept, you may need to change your Graylog config a bit.

 Head to System -> Configurations, and at the top right look at the Message Processors Configuration list.
 You'll want to ensure that the Pipeline Processor runs *after* the Message Filter Chain.
 The message filter chain is responsible for extracting data from the message into fields, and the rule in Stage 0 of the VyOS Firewall Messages pipeline relies on two fields created by the message extractors.